University for the Creative Arts Students’ Union By-laws

 3. The Chair of the Trustee Board is a coordinating role to ensure trustee board priorities are met.

-3.1 The Chair of the trustee board will be elected by those present at the first meeting of each year after July 1st.
+3.1 The Chair of the trustee board will be the elected President

 3.2 Attend the University’s Board of Governors as designated Student Governor and other relevant University committees, and report back to the Union;